PVZ-creator/AI-strategies/README.md

 ## This archive contains Python and R notebooks implementing the simulation models and graphs construction procedures used in the study.
 A sample networks file is included to demonstrate execution.
 The notebooks can be run in standard environments such as Google Colab and include all necessary steps to obtain the presented results.

 # Code and Data
-The code "Modeling_AI_strategies.ipynb" consists of blocks of sequential construction of pictures and graphs
+The code "Modeling_AI_strategies.ipynb" consists of blocks of sequential construction of figures and graphs

 ## Files
 - Modeling_AI_strategies.ipynb — runs model simulations, produces figures, prepares parameters and data
 - R_Graph.ipynb — graph construction (R)
 - N300_y2.7.edgelist — example network file №1
 - N300_y2.9.edgelist — example network file №2
-- N300_y3.1.edgelist — example network file №2
+- N300_y3.1.edgelist — example network file №3

 ## Run in Google Colab
 1. Open https://colab.research.google.com